equwal/LispBrain/README.md

 #Bugs/TODO:
 - Include instructions for users on Windows.

-#Congratulations!
-You have reached the end of this README.
+#Conclusion
+All of the colorful pictures of code being executed were taken using Emacs and Slime, and edited with GIMP.

 Please sumbit any feedback to me via email.

 This software is licensed under the MIT free software license.
 ====